jbcodeforce/kafka-studies/docs/index.md

 sasl.jaas.config = org.apache.kafka.common.security.plain.PlainLoginModule required username="{USERNAME}" password="{PASSWORD}";
 ```

-In config map
+In a config map, used to change those properties we will have:

 ```
 MP_MESSAGING_CONNECTOR_SMALLRYE_KAFKA_SECURITY_PROTOCOL: SASL_PLAINTEXT
 MP_MESSAGING_CONNECTOR_SMALLRYE_KAFKA_SASL_MECHANISM: SCRAM-SHA-512
 ```

-in the deployment.yaml we need to get the jaas from the secret
+in the `deployment.yaml`, we need to get the jaas from the secret

 ```
 - name: JAAS_CFG